 Here are two common types of tracking devices and how to detect them:

-- Open the phone’s dialer app and type in “*#21#“.
-This will display a list of call forwarding and forwarding options on your phone.
+2. Next, open up your phone’s dialer app and punch in “*#21#”.
+This will pull up a list of all the call forwarding options on your phone.

-- Use a radio frequency detector app, such as Hidden Camera Detector to scan the area for any signals that could indicate the presence of an RF tracking device.
+4. Now, it’s time to use a radio frequency detector app.
+One good option is the Hidden Camera Detector app.
+This will scan the area for any signals that might be coming from an RF tracking device.

 GPS tracking devices use satellite signals to determine their location.
 To detect a GPS tracking device, you can use your cell phone’s GPS to look for any suspicious signals.